 Throughout, there is a visceral understanding of the loneliness of a new frontier and the passing of a dying culture.
 You sympathize with many of the characters who cherish and pursue a dream, usually a variation of the “American Dream.”
 But, because man brings his darkest fears and brightest hopes with him to Mars, there is a price, some unintended consequence, to be paid.

 Not even the Martians are immune to this.
 In “February 2030: Ylla” we observe Mr. and Mrs. K, true Martians, once happy but not happy now.
 Mrs. K is haunted by dreams of a man from the sky and hums a foreign tune.
 She feels compelled to wait for an event to happen, for the man from the sky.
 Mr. K finds her obsession with this dream very unsettling.
-He attempts to distract her, to take her away.
+So he attempts to distract her, to take her away.
 When that doesn’t work, he tricks her into staying in the house on the very day she senses that the man from the sky will arrive.
 And though he doesn’t quite believe, Mr. K arms himself and goes hunting.
-When two shots ring out, though neither we nor Mrs. K witness it, we are convinced he has killed the astronaut and we mourn with Mrs. K.
+When two shots ring out, though neither we nor Mrs. K witnesses it, we are convinced he has killed the astronaut and we mourn with Mrs. K.

 There are many memorable scenes and characters: